discordx-ts/discordx/README.md

 # Why discordx?

-their are fixes and new features for `discordx#slash` in this package, we have also requested them on original package at [OwenCalvin/discord.ts/pull/62](https://github.com/OwenCalvin/discord.ts/pull/62)
+For [@typeit/discord](https://www.npmjs.com/package/@typeit/discord), we have created fixes and new features.
+Likewise, We have also requested our fixes and new features on original package at [OwenCalvin/discord.ts/pull/62](https://github.com/OwenCalvin/discord.ts/pull/62).

+But with `discordx` we intend to provide latest upto date package to build bots with many features, such as multi-bot, simple commands, etc.

-we are updating this package daily as per discord.js v13 updates.
-If you are using this package, make sure you keep it upto date in your project or use stable package `discordx`
+⚠️ This package is updated daily with discord.js v13 updates.
+If you are using this package, make sure you keep it up to date.

-Thank you, you can open issues or request any feature at github [click here](https://github.com/oceanroleplay/discord.ts/issues)
+If you have any issues or feature requests, please open them at Github [click here](https://github.com/oceanroleplay/discord.ts/issues)

 # New features